Click a link below to jump to a section on this page:

 - After all, if you can’t tell families what you plan to do, why would they join you?

-- The first step in recruiting is Plan a Calendar of Fun Activities, including how you “do” Cub Scouting safely in pandemic times.
+- So, the first step in recruiting is Plan a Calendar of Fun Activities.

-If you do activities families like – and see as safe – they will join you, and that is what recruiting is all about.
+If you do activities families like, they will join you!
+That is what recruiting is all about.
 And if it’s fun for kids, fun for families, and safe -- it’s Cub Scouting!

 Recruit Families, not just Kids!